Would you like someone to talk to, someone who is trained to support you and help you develop insight and self-support?

 This is called the paradoxical theory of change: When we accept how we think and feel, we discover that it's possible to choose to behave or react in new ways.
 Take a look at the image above.
 Do you see a vase, or two faces in profile?
 Through the gestalt method, we learn to see ourselves and others in a new light.

 This method is based on two branches of philosophy: existentialism and phenomenology.
 It had its beginnings as a form of therapy in the 1940s and 50s, and was later adapted to coaching.

 I worked as a professional orchestral musician here in Norway for 12 years.
 I have bachelor and master degrees in music from the University of Wisconsin-Madison in the United States (1987) and The Norwegian State Academy of Music (1991), respectively.
-In 2011 I completed a masters degree in East Asian Linguistics (Chinese) at The University of Oslo, and I ran a proofreading and copy editing business for several years.
+In 2011 I completed a masters degree in East Asian Linguistics (Chinese) at The University of Oslo.
+If you'd like to read about my research in Classical Chinese, you can click here.

 I'm married and have a son, born in 1992.

 From 1999 - 2017 I had a management position at Oslo's public library, where I was responsible for team development and had personal supervision of 22 employees.
-It was as a result of this work that I developed a strong interest in helping individuals with personal and professional development.
-From May 2017 the focus of my position at the library is developing and maintaining systems and routines that affect employees' daily working life, and giving general support to the employees who work directly with the public.
+It was through this work that I developed a strong interest in helping individuals with personal and professional development.
+From May 2017 to December 2018 the focus of my position at the library was developing and maintaining systems and routines that affect employees' daily working lives, and giving general support to the employees who worked directly with the public.